 For singles, it is important to note that the rates of return to waiting depend only on life expectancy.
 The absolute level of benefits is irrelevant to the calculation.
 So, for singles with life expectancies longer than normal, the rates of return to waiting are higher than those shown above.
 With below-average life expectancies, the rates of return are lower.

 We can make the following generalization.
-Most couples have an opportunity to take advantage of special strategies ("the file and suspend option" or "free spousal" (also referred to as the restricted application option)).
-As a result, they can get higher rates of return to waiting, since these valuable strategies are not available to singles.
+Many couples currently have an opportunity to take advantage of the restricted application strategy and receive what we refer to as "free" spousal benefits.
+As a result, they can get higher rates of return to waiting, since this valuable strategy is not available to singles.
 In other words, the rate of return profile available to singles represents the minimum profile available to a couple.
-Usually, they can do better.
+Often, they can do better, but changes to Social Security enacted as part of the Bipartisan Budget Act of 2015 limit the applicability of the restricted application strategy to those born before 1954.
 Below we offer just one example to illustrate how much a couple might stand to gain-as measured by rates of return--by waiting to claim their benefits.

 For married couples, relative ages and retirement benefits play important roles in optimal claiming choices and rate of return calculations.
 Here we assume 1) that the husband (Ted) is age 58 years while the wife (Nancy) is 61, and 2) that Ted's monthly benefit at full retirement age is $2300, while Nancy's is $1500.
 Both have normal life expectancies-82 for Ted and 86 for Nancy.